 - cervical polyps

-- melanoma, or skin cancer
+- melanoma, a type of skin cancer

 Some conditions are linked with cervical endometriosis, including:

-- stiffening of the cervical tissue
+- scarring of cervical tissue

 - bacterial infection